ysamantar1/eie_nrf52840/doc/4_Debug_and_Buttons/README.md

 Notice how the button voltage (high == on, low == off) jumps several times before it ever stabilizes?
 This is what's causing our problem with seeing multiple print statements each time it's clicked!
-Sometimes the jumps are high enough that they cross the voltage threshold needed to count as an "edge to active" and trigger the interrupt, but sometimes they don't, and that's why you only see it get printing multiple times *sometimes*.
+Sometimes the jumps are high enough that they cross the voltage threshold needed to count as an "edge to active" and trigger the interrupt, but sometimes they don't, and that's why you only it only prints multiple times *sometimes*.

 There's lots of ways you can fix this, but the simplest way boils down to a debounce delay, here's how it works:
 The button gets clicked and bounces, when the first edge to active is hit interrupts get disabled for some